JabRef/JabRefOnline/_sections/20-features.md

 Improve the workflow of sharing PDFs and bibliography information

 ### Built-in and custom export formats
-HTML, Docbook, BibTeXML, MODS, RTF, Refer/Endnote, and OpenOffice.org as well as LibreOffice
+HTML, DocBook, BibTeXML, MODS, RTF, Refer/EndNote, and OpenOffice.org as well as LibreOffice

 ### Customization of the JabRef interface
 Fonts, displayed fields, etc.